Find a Presentation

 Presentation Type: Poster Presentation

-About the Presenter(s): Professor Kyung Hye Park is a University Professor/Principal Lecturer at Yonsei university Wonju College of medicine in South Korea
+About the Presenter(s): Professor Heather Tomlinson is a University Professor/Principal Lecturer at Eastern Oregon University in United States

 Session Information: